-Barge deliveries of oil into district I have increased by approximately 100,000 barrels per day in the 2-year period of the war and carry approximately 7 percent of the deliveries of petroleum products into district I at the present time.
-While this percentage is small, the contribution made by the oil-barge movement is substantial and the committee hopes that even additional relief will be forthcoming from present efforts to employ the 269 wooden barges now on hand.
+Barge deliveries of oil into district I have increased by approximately 100,000 barrels per day in the 2-year period of the war.
+At the present time, barges transport approximately 7 percent of the petroleum products delivered into district I. Although this percentage is small, the contribution made by the oil-barge movement is substantial and represents more than the amount now allowed for all automobiles in district I. The committee expects that additional relief will be forthcoming from present efforts to employ the 269 wooden barges now on hand.